plutomi/plutomi/runbooks/deploying-new.md

 }
 ```

-Then, create a role that allows assuming this policy from the sub accounts:
+Then, create a role that allows assuming this policy from the `developer` / `staging`/ `production` accounts:

 ```bash
 {